 Little Mantras & Ideas to Make Your Musician’s Life Easier

-Following info I distilled from my notes I made while reading “Financial Aerobics” (by Richard M. Krawczyk) many years ago.
+Following info, I distilled from the notes I made while reading “Financial Aerobics” (by Richard M. Krawczyk) many years ago.

 A really great book I highly recommend.